 There are plenty of good tours available on St Lucia, but I really recommend anything that include the Pitons, as they are such a spectacular sight.
 If you don’t fancy them anything that includes the rainforest of plantations are also a great bet.

 Finally whichever tour you end up on, if you fancy a few more drinks and a wonderful atmosphere head to Rum Therapy bar at the port.
 It’s a fantastic spot for sunset right with views overlooking the ship.
-However, females attending alone should be warned the bar staff here are not discrete with their attention and intentions, which was a real shame and, in many ways, let down the island.
+However, females attending alone should be warned the friendly staff here are not discrete with their attention and intentions, which was a real shame and, in many ways, let down the island.
 I would advise against solo females going alone.

 St Kitts & Nevis